basp/nanibot/README.md

-Once you have such a map you're able to generate random stuff that's famous for being utterly nonsense most of the time (even though it seems to make sense at a glimpse) and hauntingly insightful and some times (when the stars align).
+Once you have such a map you're able to generate random stuff that's famous for being utterly nonsense most of the time (even though it seems to make sense at a glimpse) and hauntingly insightful and other times (when the stars align).

 0. Our initial state is an empty list `[token()]` *S* and the `memory` dictionary